LOCAL NEWS: Washington students to return to campuses this fall

 For districts without the space for distancing, staggered or split shifts are possible, as is the continuation of online teaching.
 In the event of a surge in cases, districts must be ready to return to an all remote learning schedule.

-Friday, December 30th at 3pm ARTS - Live & Local!
-Carol Newman & guests: Madeline Matson, Executive Director of the Columbia Pacific Heritage Museum...
+Friday, April 26th at 3pm ARTS – Live & Local!
+Carol Newman & guests: Jessi Just, Executive Dir of the Heart of Cartm on...